+Not at all Very little Adequately Very much

 4. Bilingual/ multilingual education:

+Not at all Very little Adequately Very much

-5. Educational models, such as the assimilation model, models of multicultural /intercultural education, inclusion of the other etc:
+5. Educational models, such as the assimilation model, models of multicultural /intercult education, inclusion of the other etc: ural

+Not at all Very little Adequately Very much

 6. Multicultural class management:

 Not at all Very little A lot Very much

 7. Intercultural perspectives of time, work and leisure

 Not at all Very little A lot Very much

 8. Intercultural dimension of dignity

 Not at all Very little A lot Very much

 B. EVALUATION OF THE TRAINING COURSES YOU ATTENDED

 B1.
 Have you attended educational programmes/ seminars in Intercultural Training?

-$\Box \; Yes \; \Box \; No$
+□ Yes □ No

 B2.1 If no, why?
 Then go directly to section C

 □ Lack of availability

 □ I'm not interested (it's not my priority)

 □ Limited time

-- □ Cost (they were too expensive)
+□ Cost (they were too expensive)

-- B2.2 If yes, what motivated you to take part in this training?
+B2.2 If yes, what motivated you to take part in this training?

+25

-- o Requirement from my institution
+o Requirement from my institution

-- o Legal requirement
+o Legal requirement

-- o Personal choice
+o Personal choice

-- o Professional development
+o Professional development

-- o Other (please specify) ....
+o Other (please specify)

 B3.
 Briefly describe the most and least successful course(s) according to the following categories:

 Course 1 (the best) Course 2 (the worst)

 Mode of delivery (e.g. online,

 face-to-face, blended)

+Topic

 Level

+Course provider

 Duration

 Were migrants involved in the

 training?

 Learning outcomes

+Assessment

 Certificate (please indicate

-whether this was credit-
+whether this was creditbearing)

-bearing)

 B4.
 Please evaluate the above course(s) according to the following.
 Consider that 1 is the lowest value and 5 the highest.

-\ [Best course]
+[Best course]

-o Quality of material, e.g. coherence, clarity, logical development ......
+o Quality of material, e.g. coherence, clarity, logical development

-\ Please comment
+Please comment

+.

 o User-friendly

-- o Relevance to your actual needs
+o Relevance to your actual needs

-- o Relevance to the needs of the migrants
+o Relevance to the needs of the migrants

-- o Interactivity of the material
+o Interactivity of the material

-- o Duration of the course
+o Duration of the course

-- o Applicability
+o Applicability

-- \ Have you actually applied what you learnt?
+Have you actually applied what you learnt?
 How?

 o Possibility of networking with other users

+Please specify

 o Presentation of case studies (examples from real life)

-\ Were they relevant to your practice?
+Were they relevant to your practice?
 Please describe

 o Suggestions for practical / hands-on activities

+Please specify

-\ [Worst course]
+[Worst course]

-o Quality of material, e.g. coherence, clarity, logical development ...
+o Quality of material, e.g. coherence, clarity, logical development

-\ Please comment
+Please comment

 o User-friendly

 o Relevance to your actual needs

-- o Relevance to the needs of the migrants
+o Relevance to the needs of the migrants

-- o Interactivity of the material
+o Interactivity of the material

-- o Duration of the course
+o Duration of the course

-- o Applicability
+o Applicability

-- \ Have you actually applied what you learnt?
+Have you actually applied what you learnt?
 How?

+a Descibility of networking with other users

-o Possibility of networking with other users
+o Possibility of networking with other users Please specify

 o Presentation of case studies (examples from real life)

-\ Were they relevant to your practice?
+Were they relevant to your practice?
 Please describe

 o Suggestions for practical / hands-on activities

+Please specify

 B5.
 Was there anything missing from the course(s)?

 B6.
 How did the course(s) change your thinking patterns, your attitudes and perceptions?

 B7.
 Did the course(s) ultimately change the way you teach?
 If so, in what way(s)?

-C. SUGGESTIONS
+C. SUGGESTIONS C1.

-C1.
 What should a training programme for educators teaching adult migrants include?
 C2.
 Which skills and competencies do you consider fundamental for intercultural education (e.g. intercultural competence, active listening, intercultural conflict management)?
 Thank you for your participation.

-For more information on the InterTrainE project, please visit the Erasmus+ website or contact the Coordinator, Dr Katerina Strani at A.Strani@hw.ac.uk

-If you wish not to be contacted, please inform the coordinator, Dr Katerina Strani at A.Strani@hw.ac.uk

-If you want to receive our project updates and final deliverables (the course syllabus, the Moodle, the handbook for trainers), please enter your email address below.
+For more information on the InterTrainE project, please visit the Erasmus+ website or contact the Coordinator, Dr Katerina Strani at A.Strani@hw.ac.uk If you wish not to be contacted, please inform the coordinator, Dr Katerina Strani at A.Strani@hw.ac.uk If you want to receive our project updates and final deliverables (the course syllabus, the Moodle, the handbook for trainers), please enter your email address below.
 We will NOT share your information with any third parties according to EU legislation.
 Email address: